 Some might qualify this by saying he's the best of the hard-science writers from SF's Golden Age—rational, technical types who wrote plainly with scientific accuracy, compared to the more artistic, imaginative writers who emerged since the 1960s.
 But this patronizing characterization ignores the fact that Asimov's classic early stories and the best of his novels are not only standard reading in the field but continue to sell in great quantities and to generate film and television treatments.
 His ideas are still vital, while untold numbers of new-wave writers have come and gone.

-Asimov never wrote for Star Trek, but it is hard to imagine that series of series existing without his humanistic approach to science fiction having blazed the way.
+Asimov never wrote for the Star Trek TV shows or movies, but it is hard to imagine that series of series existing without his humanistic approach to science fiction having blazed the way.
 As a small recognition of this debt, Star Trek's character of Data is modelled on the robots of Asimov's fiction, including having a "positronic" brain—a scientific-sounding term he made up.

 Golden boy of the pulps